mdx-js/mdx/packages/mdx/readme.md

 AST which is compatible with estree but looks a bit more like other unist ASTs).
 This transformation is done by [`rehype-recma`][rehype-recma].
-This is a new ecosystem that does not have utilities or plugins yet.
+This is a newer ecosystem.
+There are some [recma plugins][recma-plugins] already.
-But it’s where `@mdx-js/mdx` does its thing: where it adds imports/exports, where it compiles JSX away into `_jsx()` calls, and where it does the other cool things that it provides.
+It’s where `@mdx-js/mdx` does its thing: where it adds imports/exports, where it compiles JSX away into `_jsx()` calls, and where it does the other cool things that it provides.